 We simply need more research results on how plant growth can be accelerated with minimum energy input and maximum energy yield (energy output).
 This will be a multi-year undertaking.
 In general, we are facing a start-up phase until 2030, which will slowly be “overshadowed” by initial attempts to commercialize biofuels.
 The main beneficiaries will not be the Midwestern United States, but the developing economies.
 As far as plant growth cycles are concerned, countries with sufficient water reserves, rivers and access to the sea will be the biggest beneficiaries.
 There, algae fuel production is not in competition with agricultural use for human consumption.
 The potential for corn production in the U.S. Midwest is exhausted due to competition from wheat, grain, barley and rye.

 In the southern states, especially Texas, Alabama and Florida, there could be great potential for algae fuel.
 The growth potential of sugar cane in the Midwest of the United States appears to be limited.
-Oil prices will increase somewhat, mainly because conventional oil reserves in the United States are declining.
-Nevertheless, there are plenty of oil reserves worldwide that are not finding buyers, and the US oil markets are well filled.
-As a result, the production of biofuels is likely to increase slowly in the medium term.
-There is greater potential for the new sugar cane varieties that are suitable for cultivation in northern climates.
+Oil prices will increase somewhat, because conventional oil reserves in the United States are declining.
+But right now there are many oil stocks that can’t find buyers.
+In the medium term, U.S. oil markets are well stocked thanks to the shale revolution in southern states like Texas.
+As a result, biofuel production is likely to increase only slowly in the medium term.
+The new sugar cane varieties suitable for cultivation in northern climates have greater potential.

 Ultimately, we must ask ourselves this question: Are biofuels 100% renewable?

 Many thanks for the shared interest in the energy world!